ksdumont/SOZO/README.md

 ![Screenshot of SOZO](/images/home.png)

-### Search for any song on Spotify and get an audio analaysis of the track.
+### Search for any song on Spotify and get an audio analysis of the track.
 The analysis will include the tempo, time signature, key, and mode of the track.

 ![Screenshot of SOZO](/images/search.png)